 2020's homegrown fake news crisis

-The big picture: It's been difficult to draw a line between political activism and journalism in the digital era, in part because activists have gotten so good at using technology and their platforms to blur the lines.
+The big picture: It's difficult to draw a line between political activism and journalism in the digital era, in part because activists have gotten so good at using technology to blur lines by creating news outlets that look impartial.

 - Earlier reports have uncovered many of these efforts, and there isn't much framework in place to stop them from spreading.

 - While Congress has invested countless hours grilling tech companies about foreign meddling, far less attention has been paid to these types of misinformation efforts.

 Go deeper: The rise of the pro-Trump media machine